University of Cape Town: Funding

 The central section of the Chancellor Oppenheimer Library.

 The university's endowment (the financial capital and investment funds on which it can draw to carry out its work) is deposited with the UCT Foundation (a legally independent nonprofit organisation) and it is managed by the Investment Office.
 Through the Distinguishing UCT fundraising campaign, the university is trying to raise its endowment.

 As of 2019, its designated endowment stands at R2.5 billion and its undesignated endowment stands at R676 million with R133 million raised for infrastructure projects (bringing the total undesignated endowment to R809 million which the university aims to increase to R1 billion).

 There have been several campaigns at the university to divest its endowment.
 Fossil Free UCT was formally established in 2015 as a campaign by environmental activism lobbying groups and student organisations, most notably the Green Campus Initiative compel UCT to divest from fossil fuel companies which resulted in a non-binding resolution passed by UCT's Convocation in 2017 to support the divestment.

 Student lobby groups, most notably the Palestinian Solidarity Front and the SRC called on the university's management to divest from Israeli companies and organisations working in the Palestinian Occupied Territories (among other demands), which, in the end, the university refused to do.
 Palestinian groups also pressured the university through 'emcampment' protests organised by UCT4Palestine in 2024, with around 10-20 tents set up in public spaces, despite the university not formally authorising the groups to occupy campus grounds.
-Report of an 'unsafe climate' later surfaced, as UCT recorded the highest number of antisemitic incidents among universities in South Africa.

 The university's income comes from a combination of government grants, tuition fees, donations, investment and research income.
 In the 2017–2018 financial year, the university received R1.415 billion in state subsidies, R1.428 billion in tuition fees and R539 million in other income.
 R1.2 billion was committed to student financial aid for both undergraduate and postgraduate students from the university, the government through the NSFAS scheme and the university's partners and donors.